openamundsen/openamundsen/README.md

     missing dependencies can be done using the following command[^1]:

         conda install -c conda-forge \
+            cerberus                 \
+            loguru                   \
             munch                    \
-            loguru                   \
             netCDF4                  \
             numba                    \
             numpy                    \
             pandas                   \
             pyproj                   \
             pyqt                     \
-            pyqtgraph                \
             ruamel.yaml              \
             rasterio                 \
             scipy                    \
             xarray
- 3. Run the included sample model setup for the Rofental domain, either by running `./bin/openamundsen examples/rofental.yml` from the main openamundsen directory, or by running the rofental_test.py script located in the examples directory (if you are running the script from an IDE, make sure that the working directory is set to the main openamundsen directory).
+ 3. Run the included sample model setup for the Rofental domain, either by running `./bin/openamundsen examples/rofental.yml` from the main openamundsen directory, or by running the rofental.py script located in the examples directory (if you are running the script from an IDE, make sure that the working directory is set to the main openamundsen directory).